ustwo/formvalidator-swift/README.md

 A more detailed example can be found in the `iOS Example` app in this repository.

+## Collaborate

+We welcome contributors!
+Whether you're fixing a typo, squashing a bug, or adding new functionality please join us in making this project better.
+Read our [contributing guidelines][contributing] to find out how to add your support.

 ## Maintainers

 * Shagun Madhikarmi (@madhikarma)